-- 1. Greet A, expresses surprise

-- 1. Returns greeting

-- Ask about B's family

-Replies and precloses

-- 3. Replies to preclosing and gives closing
+- 1. Greet A, expresses surprise 1.
+Returns greeting - 2.
+Ask about B's family 2.
+Answer and asks about A's job - 3.
+Replies and precloses 3.
+Replies to preclosing and gives closing - 4.
+Closing

-4. Closing

 Situation 2:

 Professor A and student B meet at the parking lot.
 Student B has a class to attend and is already late.
 But, he doesn't want to be rude to Professor A, who is very friendly and talkative this morning.